 Have you ever wanted to be a fly on the wall in another school’s office?
 Of course you have!
 Well now is your chance.
 This week on School Stream, we go behind the scenes at a not-for-profit preschool in NSW, and a small Catholic primary school in Darwin to talk school communication strategies.
 It’s the first installment of our two-part deep dive looking at how schools of all kinds keep their parent communities engaged – so please stay tuned for part 2 in the coming weeks.

 We’re here for all kinds of schools.
 From preschools all the way through to secondary school, School Stream can help you save time, money and engage your parent community.
-Watch this short video to see School Stream in action or keep reading to take a sneak peek behind the scenes at three schools.
+Watch this short video to see School Stream in action or keep reading to take a sneak peek behind the scenes at two schools.

 St Mary’s Catholic Primary School, Darwin City, NT